 Mold and Mildew

-Dealing with those mildew stains is easier than you think.
+Dealing with those mildew stains is easier than you think, in fact we have written a full guide on how to clean mildew off outdoor cushions.
 However, you need to determine if you have acrylic or fabric cushions as this changes how you deal with this issue.

 With mold and mildew, there are two approaches.
 One is slightly more toxic than the other, but that doesn't translate into being something bad.
 After all, you will be trying to clean outdoor cushions outdoors.